yochaigal/cairn/wip/misc/calendar.md

 - View it [here](https://app.fantasy-calendar.com/calendars/2669bad0fde3ee0be2d57d168248352b)
 - 24 hours a day
-- 5 days a week
+- 6 days a week
-- 20 days or 4 weeks in a month
+- 24 days (or 4 weeks) in a month
-- 12 months or 240 days a year
+- 12 months or 280 days a year
-- 3 seasons a year
+- 4 seasons a year

 ## Days of the week

 1. Market Day
 2. Garden Day
-3. Midweek
+3. Song Day
 4. Tithe Day
 5. Bathing Day
+6. Resting Day

 ## Months